TehGM/tehgm.github.io/content/blog/technology/wordpress-to-hugo/index.md

 Originally I hosted this blog on [blog.tehgm.net](https://blog.tehgm.net/) subdomain.
 While subdomains look cool, I wanted blog and ['home page'](https://tehgm.net) to be a related entity.
 Unfortunately, I read at multiple sources that Google considers subdomain and root domain to be separate entities.
 And this honestly makes sense - but unfortunately is not perfect for my use cases, and is bad for SEO.

-With Hugo, I can easily have both in same place - granted, Wordpress allows that too, but with next limitations I am about to mention
+With Hugo, I can easily have both in same place - granted, Wordpress allows that too, but with next limitations I am about to mention.

 ### Slow hosting